pigoz/anki-canvas/README.md

 ### Download & Install

-Download the premade Anki deck from the [Releases page](https://github.com/pigoz/anki-canvas/releases/latest) and double click it.
+Download the premade Anki deck from the [Releases page](https://github.com/pigoz/anki-canvas/releases/latest) and import it into Anki.

 ### Screenshots